johannes-mueller/pugl-sys/README.md

 This crate does not have any examples.
 There is the [pugl-ui](https://github.com/johannes-mueller/pugl-ui) crate that is a stub of a GUI toolkit implementing widget layout and event propagation.
-Check this out for examples.
+Check this out for very basic examples.

 ## Todo

-Still a lot.

 * Make available the remaining features from pugl.
+Many of them are probably quite easy, as only function call needs to be forwarded to `PuglView`.
+I usually implement features once I need them.
+PRs welcome.

 * Figure out how to distribute it via https://crates.io with all the build dependencies (python, waf)